 Eartheater (aka Queens-based artist Alexandra Drewchin) distills foley-filled digital production and classical composition into works suspended between reckless romanticism and precisely detailed sonic tapestries.
 When Fire is Allowed to Finish, her work with Alarm Will Sound, is comprised of six emotionally charged movements.
 The music is fearlessly expressive, lush, and emotional, and while harkening back to Romanticism with a capital ‘R’ simultaneously stays rooted in the contemporary by incorporating unusual and unexpected timbres and rhythmic devices.
-For this project, composers Aaron Parker, Steve Snowden, and Conrad Winslow were enlisted to orchestrate Drewchin’s musical ideas.
 The work was premiered in May of 2018.

 IRISIRI (2018), Eartheater’s third full-length record, was named one of Pitchfork’s “Best Experimental Albums of 2018”

 Eartheater is the pseudonym of New York City-based artist, multi-instrumentalist, composer and vocalist Alexandra Drewchin.
 As Eartheater, she distills a three-octave vocal range, experimental digital production and classical composition into works suspended between obsessively detailed sonic tapestries and almost recklessly gestural electronica.
 Her recorded output is enhanced by her viscerally emotive live performances that capture her fearless physical investment and gut-wrenching vocal sincerity.